WindRiver-Labs/wrlinux/scripts/gen-image/doc/appsdk.README.md

                         The path of the generated SDK.
 Default to deploy/AppSDK.sh in current directory

 $ appsdk gensdk -f input.yaml

-Input yaml format:
-[input yaml sample]
-packages: # A list of packages to be installed on target sysroot
-- pkg1
-- pkg2
-[input yaml sample]

 ### Sanity check for SDK
 $ appsdk checksdk